vijaybalebail/In-memory-workshop/In_memory/Enable_load/setup-inmem.md

       ````

-  8. Let's populate the store with some simple queries.
+  8. Let's us query the table with noparallel hint.
+This will ensure that tables with no LOAD priority will get loaded to In-Memory pool.

       ````
       <copy>